 - InfoEd project #

-Any and all consultants that have the role of Investigators on Northwestern research -- if required by the applicable sponsor for the Northwestern research in which they are engaged -- must adhere to Northwestern's COI requirements, which is facilitated by being set-up as a POI following the instructions in Step #4 above.
-Please see here for guidance on the definition of Investigator for COI purposes.
+Any and all consultants that have the role of Investigators on Northwestern research -- if required by the sponsor for the Northwestern research in which they are engaged -- must adhere to Northwestern's COI requirements, which is facilitated by being set-up in eDisclosure following the instructions above.

 When issuing a subagreements, Northwestern will flow down applicable sponsor COI requirements to subrecipients.
 All applicable sponsor COI requirements must be met prior to award set-up, contract or subcontract execution, and/or expenditure of funds.